 So, a few enterprising individuals met and formed the Alberta Junior Hockey League (AJHL), a five-team league playing a limited schedule, mainly on weekends.
 Other leading lights in the formative year were Ken Kuchinski of Edmonton, Stu Peppard of Calgary, Syd Hall and Carl Tentini of Lethbridge.

 The League comprised the Edmonton Safeway Canadians, the Edmonton Maple Leafs, the Lethbridge Sugar Kings, Calgary Cowboys and the Calgary Buffaloes.

-None of the charter members are still in existence unless one wants to include the Maple Leafs who, through a series of ownership changes and franchise shifts, has finally settled in Sherwood Park.
+None of the charter members are still in existence unless one wants to include the Maple Leafs who, through a series of ownership changes and franchise shifts, has finally settled in Spruce Grove.